AaltoIIC/Co-Des/ontologies/ddt.md

 URL for the term is formed by combining base URL and term path.

-For example, in case of Assemblt template: https://ddt.twinschema.org/ + assemblyTemplate = https://ddt.twinschema.org/assemblyTemplate
+For example, in case of Assembly template: https://ddt.twinschema.org/ + assemblyTemplate = https://ddt.twinschema.org/assemblyTemplate

 | Term | Term path| Description |
 | ------------- | ------------- | ------------- |